frowland12/Report-1/README.md

 ## Challenges and interesting observations

 My main difficulties in solving this report is using Python without libraries.
-I think it could be interesting to calculate the estimation of coefficients, standard errors, t-statistics, p-values and $$R^2$$ only using some loops with for or while, but I have some troubles with those codes.
+I think it could be interesting to calculate the estimation of coefficients, standard errors, t-statistics, p-values and $$R^2$$ using some loops with for or while, but I have some troubles with those codes.
 By contrast, I think it would be less efficient to use loops for writing this code.

 ## Testing output with Stata